Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Choose one decree.
 End with a small embodied action you can take within 24 hours: send the text, cancel the commitment, eat, sleep, apologize, ask for help, write three pages, take a walk, or pause before reacting.

-The win is not eliminating the shadow.
 The win is moving from possession to relationship.

 4. Lead with the heart, not just the strategy mind.
-For Erick, the “rainmaker” archetype is someone who brings themselves into order and then listens for what the environment needs.
-In practical terms: regulate, listen, tell the truth, and let the next right action be smaller than your ego prefers.14
+For Erick, the "rainmaker" archetype is someone who brings themselves into order and then listens for what the environment needs.
+In practical terms: regulate, listen, tell the truth, and let the next right action be smaller than your ego prefers.

 A simple seven-day ritual stack: